Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 The goal of [ARpoise](http://arpoise.com/) is to foster it as a community-supported AR app for artists and other people who might not be able to develop their own apps, and as an alternative to commercial AR platforms that may go out of business at any time without warning.

+NOTE: For a list of terms, see the [ARpoise Glossary](ARpoiseGlossary.md#-hidden-histories-artists).

 ## Components of the ARpoise Augmented Reality platform

-#### Terminology (see the [ARpoise Glossary](ARpoiseGlossary.md#-hidden-histories-artists) for a complete list of terms):

-- An **augment layer** (also called "layer" or "augment" in these tutorials) is a single augmented reality artwork installation.
+An **augment layer** (also called "layer" or "augment" in these tutorials) is a single augmented reality artwork installation.
 It can be displayed in the ARpoise or AR-vos apps on your smartphone by clicking on the name of the artwork in the list of layers shown when you start the app.

 ![ARpoise app Layer List](images/ARpoise_layerList_JAMsj_800w.png)